Analytix 5, 2010

 The example above provides only a small insight into the innumerable reactions with thousands of reaction products and intermediates.
 Some of these metabolites have pathological relevance and refer to several different disease patterns, e. g. phenylketonuria (PKU).

-Sigma-Aldrich offers the tools and the knowledge for the study of metabolic processes and the analysis of the metabolites.
-A large number of certified reference standards, enzymes, substrates, and chromatographic products can be found on the Sigma-Aldrich website.
+We offer the tools and the knowledge for the study of metabolic processes and the analysis of the metabolites.
+A large number of certified reference standards, enzymes, substrates, and chromatographic products can be found on our website.

 NMR, LC/MS, CE(/MS) and GC/MS are typically the methods of choice to separate, identify and quantify in the analysis of biological samples.
 However, most of the metabolites, especially those listed in Table 1, are very polar and do not show any UV absorption, which excludes the use of UV or fluorescence detectors for HPLC.
 Sample size: approx. 0.3 g.
 The sample can be easily handled using a syringe without a needle.